 Create a Focal Point

 Plants have always grabbed attention, and now, designers are using them to create a focal point that draws people towards a specific corner in a room.
 This is generally done using large specimen plants or those with colorful flowers and foliage.
-Plants with interesting shapes and forms can also double as a living sculpture for the room.
+Plants with interesting shapes and forms can also double as living sculpture for the room.

 In commercial places, plants can help direct foot traffic, too.
 For instance, if the purpose is to make people stop and look at things along the way, establishments tend to use plants of different kinds placed along a curved walkway.
 If, on the other hand, the aim is to get people to walk quickly – like in a busy lobby – designers use identical plants spread out in a single line.